aminahbl/osc-sangha-map-production/README.md

 - The community follows [Vinaya](https://suttacentral.net/pitaka/vinaya) based ordination (see [intro to the Vinaya](https://suttacentral.net/vinaya)).
 - By case by case assesment for boarder cases.
+  - Aligned with the mission to promote a dana culture

 #### Verified property values: